CRPS or RSD

 - It often arises after an injury to a limb

-CRPS first described in 17th Century and then later more commonly known is the description during the American Civil War by Silas Weir Mitchell.
+Complex Regional Pain Syndrome, formerly known as Reflex Sympathetic Dystrophy, was first described in the mid-16th Century.
+However it was then later more commonly known in the descriptions during the American Civil War by Silas Weir Mitchell.
 For more information about the history of CRPS, why not visit What is CRPS/RSD

 TYPE 1 or CRPS I